bakgaard/GitSetup/README.md

 ## Step 2 - Running the script:

-Running the GitSetup.ps1-file will setup the following for you

-(While in Administrator mode)
+Run the ``GitSetup.ps1``-file from a Powershell window in Administrator mode to install.

-* ``cd`` to this folder
+* ``cd`` to the folder.
-	* Can be accomplished by typing 'Powershell' in the folder path in the top of the explorer

-* Run the following command including the quotation marks, but with your name and email:
+* Run the following commands including the quotation marks, but with your name and email:
 	```powershell
 	Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm -Force
 	./GitSetup "Your name" "Your email"